Traveling light does mean you carry a limited capsule wardrobe. But you can travel light with style.

 Wearing the same colour tones in layers looks stunning.
 It's why black on black looks so stylish and stunning during the day or night.

-Layering up my blue - even my merino leggings are navy!
+Layering up my blue on blue - even my merino leggings are navy!

 The best travel accessories for your travel capsule wardrobe.